Russia widens attack on Ukraine's cities, striking western airfields and Dnipro - KTVZ

 The UN High Commissioner for Refugees, Filippo Grandi, said Friday that the number of people who have fled Ukraine has now hit 2.5 million.

-Closer to Kyiv, fighting has intensified to the northeast and east of the capital, after the Ukrainians successfully intercepted and attacked an advancing Russian tank column on Thursday.
+Closer to Kyiv, fighting intensified to the northeast and east of the capital Friday, after the Ukrainians successfully intercepted and attacked an advancing Russian tank column on Thursday.

 An overnight airstrike on the Brovary district just east of the capital caused no casualties, according to Kyiv authorities.
 Ukrainian authorities also reported a missile strike on the town of Baryshivka overnight into Friday, some 45 miles east of the city.